matteomancanelli/syft4golog/README.md

 git clone git@github.com:GianmarcoDIAG/LydiaSyft.git --recursive
 ```

-Follow the instructions in the README.md to complete the installation
+Follow the instructions in their README.md to complete the installation

 ## Build